facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 }
 ```

 This is not enough yet.
-We have to tell symfony to use this client instead
+We have to tell Symfony to use our `ClientFake` instead of
 GuzzleHttp\Client when we are running our test.
-So we open our services_test.yml
-and we add following lines
+So we open our services_test.yml and we add following lines:

 ```yaml
 psr18.client: